enumatech/blog/_drafts/2019-06-14-merkle-trees-not-that-simple.md

 So now we have two different sets `$S=\{x_1,x_2,x_3,x_4\}$` and `$S'=\{x_5,x_6\}$` such that `$\mkr(S)=\mkr(S')$`.
-It is worth noting that the attacker has no direct control over the values `$x_5,x_6$` so this attack may not be useful in practice because for example the `$x_5,x_6$` are not valid representation of balances.
+It is worth noting that the attacker has no direct control over the values `$x_5,x_6$` so this attack may not be useful in practice because for example the values `$x_5,x_6$` are not valid representation of balances.
 Yet our security definition is broken, which is enough of a problem.

 Next we will show another attack that is a bit more sophisticated as it allows the attacker to